Standard Testing Conditions

 For additional information, review the Guidelines for Performance Exam Standard Testing Conditions.

 All Standard Testing Conditions must be met to ensure fair and equitable testing across the country.
 If any Standard Testing Conditions are not met, the Qualified Assessor is required to postpone the exam until all conditions have been met.

 The point of contact is the company representative who will schedule exam times with the NRCA Qualified Assessor and verify to the Qualified Assessor that Standard Testing Conditions are in place.

 The exam can be conducted indoors or outdoors.
-To be a fair and equitable exam to all, the Standard Testing Conditions require there be daylight or equivalent lighting, no precipitation, wind speeds less than 12mph and a temperature range of 32-90 degrees F.
+To be a fair and equitable exam to all, the Standard Testing Conditions require there be daylight or equivalent lighting, no precipitation, wind speeds less than 12 mph and a temperature range of 32 F to 90 F.

 No; your facility does not need to accommodate all roof systems.